 Whole life insurance is a permanent insurance policy that also offers an investment component, known as the cash value of the policy.
 You can tap the cash value through withdrawals or loans, depending on the terms of your policy.
-However, different options have different income tax consequences, which you should consider before making your decision.
+However, different options for accessing the cash value of life insurance can be taxable, which you should consider before making your decision.

 Determining Your Basis